DroptuneHQ/droptune-og/README.md

 $ foreman start # starts webserver and background jobs
 ```

+If you don't already have `foreman` installed, you can install it with `gem install foreman`

 ## Contributing
 It's still very early days for this so your mileage will vary here and lots of things will break.